-Employees can book their own business travel with the same freedom as when they book their leisure travel, but can do so in a way that stays within your travel policy and saves your company money.
+Employees can use corporate travel sites to book their own business travel with the same freedom as when they book their leisure travel, but can do so in a way that stays within your travel policy and saves your company money.
 By using a smart booking tool, employees can still get the freedom they need within policy.

 Below, we break down the three reasons why you should let employees book their own travel.